derthadams/crew-rates/README.md

 ## Design

-One of the first things design considerations was the question of anonymity: how deep did it have to go?
-Was it enough to just display shared rate information without names attached, or did the backend design also have to mask the identities of contributors?

-In the first iteration of the design, users were invited using their email address, and could only register using social auth.
-Once they had registered, the only identifying data retained about them in the application's database was their access token from their social auth provider.

-After experimenting with the flow and talking to some potential users, I decided that while this did provide a higher degree of anonymity, it was a more brittle design that would provide fewer fail-safes in case the user had problems with their account.
-Some potential users also said they preferred to create their own app-specific credentials rather than using a social auth provider.
-Currently the design includes registration by both social auth and email/password.

 The app is built on the Django framework with a Postgres database and uses django-allauth for authentication.
 The frontend uses a hybrid model between Django and React: authentication pages, user account setting pages, the contact form and static pages are rendered by Django using its